 Home Sweet Barn: The Guide to Barndominium Design

-Are you looking to design a unique dream home with soaring ceilings, abundant light, and versatile open spaces?
+Are you looking to design a unique dream home with soaring ceilings, abundant light, and versatile open spaces and living quarters?
 A barndominium could be your next home sweet home.

 Barndominiums burst onto the scene when HGTV’s celebrity renovators Chip and Joanna Gaines popularized the term after retrofitting a dilapidated barn into a chic residence.
-Since then, the “barndo tribe” has been growing at a rapid clip, soaring in popularity since early 2020, when more people began staying and working at home.
+Since then, the “barndo tribe” has been growing at a rapid clip, soaring in popularity since early 2020, when more people began staying and working at home in their living quarters.

-Homeowners embracing barndominium life are either converting old barns or constructing new steel ones, especially in places where large parcels of land are available.
+Homeowners embracing this new lifestyle are either converting old barns or constructing new steel ones, especially in places where large parcels of land are available.
 Some are opting for custom builds, while others are using a barndominium kit.
 The trend has been spreading from country homes closer to the metros.
-For example, communities are being planned near Austin and Houston that will be barndo-friendly.
+For example, communities are being planned near Austin and Houston (in Willis and Conroe) that will be barndo-friendly.

-If you’re contemplating a barndominium life, consider these benefits, drawbacks, and design tips that turn a barn into a stunning living space.
+If you’re contemplating this new way of living, consider these benefits, drawbacks, and design tips that turn a barn into a stunning living space.

-Barn homes are generally characterized by large, open spaces under a clear span roof.
+Barn homes are generally characterized by large, open spaces or living quarters under a clear span roof.

 Get More For Less

-Is it Cheaper to Build a House or a Barndominium?
+Is it More Cost Effective to Build a House or a Barndominium?

 Economical Building Materials

-Due to cost-effective materials such as sheet metal, steel, and concrete, new barn homes are much less expensive per square foot than traditional homes.
+Due to cost-effective materials in a steel building such as sheet metal, steel, and concrete, new barn homes are much less expensive per square foot than traditional homes use in a floor plan.
 Using mainly metal instead of wood significantly decreases structural construction prices – which is why steel is so often used in commercial construction.
 In fact, an estimated 95% of industrial construction projects are made from steel.

-The roof is a perfect example of the cost-savings of a metal building.
+The roof is a perfect example of the cost-savings of a metal building or steel buildings.
 While traditional homes typically use fiberglass asphalt shingles, a barndo looks quite at home with a metal roof.
-Metal roofing comes in much larger sheets than fiberglass shingles, making installation easy and swift.
-A metal roof can be 35% less expensive than a conventional roof – and the beautiful sound of rain playing music on the tin roof is free.
+In a metal building, Metal roofing comes in much larger sheets than fiberglass shingles, making installation easy and swift.
+A metal building with a metal roof can be 35% less expensive than a conventional roof – and the beautiful sound of rain playing music on the tin roof is free.

 The differences in costs go from the roof down to the foundation.
-In traditional construction, the foundation typically forms the perimeter of the structure, which includes footing, piers, and cement blocks.
+In a traditional construction metal building floor plan, the foundation typically forms the perimeter of the structure, which includes footing, piers, and cement blocks.
 In contrast, the foundation for a barndominium can usually be poured as a monolithic slab, reducing costs by 5% to 10%.

-Due to the more streamlined building process, overall construction times are also typically shorter, thus further reducing costs from labor.
+Due to the more streamlined building process of steel buildings, overall construction times are also typically shorter, thus further reducing costs from labor.
 A new barndominium can be built in half the time of a traditional home because they often use steel panels, making assembly quicker with higher quality control.
-However, they do require highly specialized skill sets and machinery (such as a crane to place the steel beams and girders setting the framework).
+However, barndominium plans do require highly specialized skill sets and machinery (such as a typical metal building crane to place the steel beams and girders setting the framework).

-Barndo labor costs are typically 40% of the total build, while traditional labor costs are 50%.
+Barndominium plans for labor costs are typically 40% of the total build, while a traditional metal building or steel buildings labor costs are 50%.

 What is the Average Cost of Building a Barndominium?

-Average national estimates are currently $100 per square foot for a new steel barndos with quality custom finishes and $140 for a high-end build.
-For comparison, a traditional home is ranging from $180 to $280 per square foot, respectively.
+Average national estimates are currently $100 per square foot for a new steel barndos with quality custom finishes in a steel building and $140 for a high-end build.
+For comparison, a metal building traditional home is ranging from $180 to $280 per square foot, respectively.